Benjamin Adegbuyi

 Benjamin Adekunle Miron Adegbuyi (born January 24, 1985) is a Romanian kickboxer and professional boxer.
 He is a two-time Glory Heavyweight Championship challenger and three-time winner of heavyweight tournament.
 Adegbuyi is also Superkombat World Grand Prix III 2012 tournament winner and 2018 Glory Heavyweight Grand Prix tournament runner-up.
 A professional since 2011, he also fought in K-1.

 As of December 13, 2022, he is #5 in the Combat Press heavyweight rankings.
 Combat Press has ranked him in the top 5 since November 2014.
 As of 1 January 2023, he is also ranked the #5 heavyweight in the world by Beyond Kick.
+As of 1 August 2025, Adegbuyi is ranked the #13 heavyweight kickboxer in the world by Boxemag.

 Adegbuyi has beaten Jahfarr Wilnis and Mladen Brestovac three times, Hesdy Gerges and D'Angelo Marshall twice, and Badr Hari, Pavel Zhuravlev, Ismael Londt, Sergei Lashchenko, Anderson Silva and Jairzinho Rozenstruik once.

 Early life

-Adegbuyi was born in Cluj-Napoca, Romania to a Romanian mother and Nigerian father.
+Adegbuyi was born in Cluj-Napoca, Romania to a Romanian mother and Nigerian yoruba father.
 Since the age of eight, he spent his childhood together with his mother and newborn sister in Aiud, Transylvania.

 As a child, he competed in sports like shotokan karate, boxing and basketball.